MirandaLv/pyShore/README.md

 Your ArcGIS Pro environment should have the deep learning framework set up.
 To set up your environment, please follow: https://pro.arcgis.com/en/pro-app/2.6/tool-reference/image-analyst/pdf/deep_learning_install.pdf

-You will also need geopandas and rasterio library.
-Some open-source Python libraries are not automatically installed in ArcGIS Pro - to install geopandas, activate the virtual environment you created from above tutorial and run:
+You will also need the geopandas and rasterio libraries.
+Some open-source Python libraries are not automatically installed in ArcGIS Pro.
+To install geopandas, activate the virtual environment you created from above tutorial and run:
 $conda install geopandas libtiff=4.0.10
 rasterio can be installed through conda or pip.